nirbhayfr/whatBytes/README.md

 -Added the dynammic product pages with product description -Added functionality to "Add to cart" buttons using redux and localStorage -The cart is stored in localStorage with no repitition of products, the quanity automatically increases

+#Added responsiveness
+-The website is responsive for all screens
+-Added loading and error state management